 - Try not to linger too long on lower tech and resources as you'll gain less experience from gathering the associated resources and miss out on the acceleration earned by higher-tech gear.
 For example, minimize your time spent on thatch and even wood bases.
 Ignoring their lower durability and higher flammability, crafting the building parts doesn't grant a lot of experience, and placing them grants none.
 Gathering sticks and fiber isn't going to level you up very quickly.
 It's better to get to iron tools and stone buildings.

 That being said, felling trees and mining as a group is a decent way to level up if you want to power through a level or even a handful.
 Previously spamming stone mining was a great way to level up but the experience gains have been reduced making this less viable.
 I also recommend holding the gather button "F" pretty much constantly while you're farming or running around, even if you don't need sticks or fiber the additional 10-25 experience can meaningfully improve your leveling.
 Additionally, killing predators also grants a large amount of experience.
 However, You can't find them reliably enough for hunting alone to be the best way to level.
 That being said, if you see a predator, particularly a wolf, it will offer a good chunk of experience, particularly if it is higher level, so be sure to kill and skin it.

 Beyond what is mentioned above, there are a handful of sneaky ways to level up yourself quickly.

-- Craft items that that can be broken down and crafted again.
-Some items can be destroyed for a partial refund and then repeat crafted.
+- Craft items that can be broken down and crafted again.
+Some items can be destroyed for a partial refund and then repeat-crafted.
 A decent case for this is collecting fiber off the ground, crafting rope, destroying, and repeating.

-- Using the talent that allows you to turn wood into sticks, chop trees, turn the wood into sticks, and spam craft tree sap at a mortar and pestle.
+- Using the talent that allows you to turn wood into sticks, chop trees, turn the wood into sticks, and spam craft tree sap with a mortar and pestle.